Arnold-n/P1P2MQTT/README.md

 Build P1P2-adapter (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are available in https://github.com/Arnold-n/P1P2Serial/tree/master/circuits.
 The MM1192 is available in traditional DIP format so you can build it on a breadboard.

 Build P1P2-adapter (MAX22088): Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
 Be warned that it is difficult to solder: it's only available as a 4x4mm 0.5mm pitch TQFN-24 package.
-The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power Daikin's P1/P2 bus may provide) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
+The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power Daikin's P1/P2 bus may provide, perhaps max 60mA) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
 PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
 His design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.

 **What is the P1P2-adapter (old design)?**